dcgerard/ld_simulations/README.md

     make
     ```

-You may choose to run only part of hte simulations `make mle` or `make
+You may choose to run only part of the simulations `make mle` or `make
 ngsLD`.

 6. Get coffee/sweets.
 Running `make sims` should take a few hours.
 You